-- Select both Lines. - Drag and drop the geometric attribute Steel Area from the Area from the Treeview onto the selected features.
-Click OK. - Drag and drop the material attribute Nonlinear Steel from the A Treeview onto the selected features.
+- Select both Lines. - Drag and drop the geometric attribute Steel Area from the Treeview onto the selected features.
+Click OK.

+• Drag and drop the material attribute Nonlinear Steel from the Treeview onto the selected features.
 Click OK.

 Note.
 The diagrams in this example show element nodes.
 To see these at any time you can go to the Treeview and double-click the Mesh layer.
 On the Mesh tab select Show nodes and click the Close button.